Amoria peterstimpsoni

 Amoria peterstimpsoni is a species of sea snail, a marine gastropod mollusk in the family Volutidae, the volutes.

 Description

 The shell grows to a length of 53 mm.

 Distribution

 This marine species is endemic to Australia and occurs off Western Australia.
+Peterstimpsoni thrives in intertidal and shallow subtidal zones, this species is typically found inhabiting sandy or muddy bottoms in these coastal regions.